CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 Also for the naming conventions and markings in the documents clear specifications are to be made.
 For example, it is to be agreed how different classes of routed copper cables are to be distinguished in drawings (example: L123-cu6a = line 123, copper, CAT 6a).

 A problem often arises with room numbers: the architect usually awards these in the planning phase.
 These room numbers are also used in the planning and execution of the IT cabling.
-If the user introduces a different system for the marking and labeling of rooms after taking over the building, this can lead to ambiguity, to impairment of the operation or to other security problems.
+If the user introduces a different system for the marking and labeling of rooms after taking over the building, this can lead to ambiguity, to impairments of the operation or to other security problems.

 For example, inconsistencies in room numbering can lead to cable connections to wrong rooms and thus between the wrong IT systems.